The Basics of SBA Lending for Business Sales

 Seller Must Agree to SBA Financing

 The seller of a business must be aware of the advantages and disadvantages of agreeing to a purchase agreement or LOI that is contingent on a buyer receiving SBA-backed funding.
-The advantages are being paid (mostly) in cash at closing, as well as allowing many more potential buyers a realistic way in which to fund the purchase.
-On the other hand, some buyers may not qualify for the loan as measured by SBA standards.
-Additionally, sellers need to be aware that an SBA loan is ultimately contingent on an appraisal of the business, and the seller may be required to accept some seller financing depending on the structure of the deal.
+The advantages of agreeing to SBA financing for the seller are being paid (mostly) in cash at closing, as well as allowing many more potential buyers a realistic way in which to fund the purchase.
+This makes for a much quicker sale.
+On the other hand, the SBA lending process is lengthy and intrusive, and some buyers may not qualify for the loan as measured by SBA standards.
+Business owners need to be aware that an SBA loan ultimately depends on an appraisal of the business, and the seller may be required to accept a small amount of seller financing depending on the structure of the deal.

 Buyer Needs to Qualify with SBA

-After the buyer is initially told by the bank that they are preliminarily qualified to proceed with the loan and after the buyer and seller agree on a letter of intent or purchase agreement, the buyer typically orders and pays for the appraisal.
-The SBA uses the appraisal to determine how much funding they are willing to commit to the loan (this amount is expressed in the commitment letter).
-The appraisal can amount to several thousands of dollars depending on the type of deal in question.
-It is a non-refundable expense for the buyer.
+After the buyer is initially told by the bank that they are preliminarily qualified to proceed with the loan and after the buyer and seller agree on a letter of intent or purchase agreement, the buyer orders and pays for an appraisal.
+An appraisal is a very involved business evaluation conducted by an agent of the bank or SBA.
+The SBA uses the appraisal to determine how much funding they are willing to commit to the loan (this amount is ultimately expressed in the loan commitment letter) .
+The appraisal fee can amount to several thousands of dollars depending on the type of deal in question.
+It is a non-refundable expense for the buyer

 Factors Used in Appraisal